Introduction: Vitality-Centered Design

 - Love and serve others.

-These principles are practiced in many ways at Springhouse and lead to a thriving and committed community who are faithful to vitality and all that it brings forth.
+These principles have led to a thriving and committed community at Springhouse with people who are devoted to fostering vitality and taking care of all that it brings forth.
 This design is not prescriptive, and does not offer a single answer to the very complex problem of the stifling nature of our current educational design.
 Though these principles are universal, we know they are not the one solution, or the only answer, to the problems that education faces.
 These principles are one pathway that people can engage to shape their vision, and work together, in redesigning learning communities that foster vitality.
 We will apply these principles through dialogue and community practice in ways that are rooted in place and the community where they are being practiced.
 The five principles are not answers, but lights to guide us in very complex and rigorous territory.

 Dr. Bettina Love